 My favourite kind of garden?
 An instant one!
 Get your pallet sanded to its raw state to give it a rustic look.
 Head to your favourite garden centre and buy potted flowered plants in an array of striking and contrasting colours.
 I also love the idea of using a pallet as a table top and using another one upright for your garden shelves.

 14. Veggie patch pallet

 If you lay your pallet down flat, you will have the perfect veggie garden with simple planting rows ready to add soil and seedlings!
 You will get fabulous drainage and the already elevated beds means no digging in hard ground.
 Just add your soil ready for planting.
 Nothing is better than eating what you have grown yourself in your very own kitchen garden.

 Paint your pallet garden green and fill it with colourful yellow and purple pansies.
-It will look oh so pretty against the brown of the wooden fence.
-This little pallet popping with turquoise paint adds so much happiness and love to this quaint cottage garden.
+It will look oh-so-pretty against the brown of a wooden fence.
+Or paint your pallet with popping turquoise paint to add cuteness to a quaint cottage garden.